 The Underground Railroad Bicycle Route

-This is for people who would like to cycle through a route that has history and character considering that the Underground Railroad is the original underground routes that were used by African escaping slavery before, during and after the civil war.
+This is for people who would like to cycle through a route that has history and character considering that the Underground Railroad is the original underground routes that were used by Africans escaping slavery before, during and after the civil war.
 A journey along the Underground Railroad Bicycle Route It is a good learning experience for you as you enjoy a great time on your bicycle.
 You should love every bit of the 2028 miles that make up this trail.
 It really is not underground, it just means it is little known.